 2014 MS Scholarship enrollment

 Enrollment for the 2014 MS Scholarship Program is now open!
 Applications must be received by Jan.
 15, 2014.
 The National MS Society Scholarship Program is for first-time college freshmen (of any age) only.
 For more information and to apply, click here.

 The Jumpstart MS Scholarship program, sponsored by Best Buy, is a $1,500 scholarship designed to encourage young teens affected by MS to stay on track toward post-education and remain active in school and their community.
 The 2014 application will be available online on December 13, 2014.
 For more information, click here.

 GE-Reagan Foundation Scholarship Program

 Students affected by MS may also be interested in the GE-Reagan Foundation Scholarship Program.
 The foundation awards scholarships to college-bound students who demonstrate exemplary leadership, drive, integrity, and citizenship.
 Click here to learn more.

 Chapter awards scholarships to 90 students in 2013

 - Meet the class of 2007

-If you'd like to make a donation to the MS Scholarship Program, contact Bethany at firstname.lastname@example.org or 612-335-7954.
+If you'd like to make a donation to the MS Scholarship Program, contact Jenn at 612-335-7965 or firstname.lastname@example.org.